Cess-solutions/cess/README.md

 ## 📜 License

 MIT License.
-Free for academic and commercial use...
+Free for academic and commercial use.

 ## 🔗 Links